John Settle

-John R. Settle (born June 2, 1965), is an American football coach and former player.
+John R. Settle (born June 2, 1965) is an American football coach and former player.
+He is the running backs coach for Rice University, a position he has held since 2023.
 He played professionally as a running back in the National Football League (NFL).
-A 5'9", 207-lb. undrafted running back from Appalachian State University, Settle attended Rockingham County High School where he still holds both the single game, single season, and career rushing records.
-He played for the Atlanta Falcons from 1987 to 1990 and the Washington Redskins his next 2 seasons where he won a super bowl.
-During the 1988 NFL season, he was selected the Pro Bowl after rushing for a career-high 1,024 yards and 7 touchdowns.
+Settle attended Rockingham County High School in Reidsville, North Carolina.
+He played college football for the Appalachian State Mountaineers and was signed as an undrafted free agent by the Atlanta Falcons, where he played from 1987 to 1990, and later for the Washington Redskins in his next two seasons where he won a Super Bowl.

+During the 1988 season, he was selected to the Pro Bowl after rushing for a career-high 1,024 yards and 7 touchdowns.
 He was the first undrafted running back in NFL history to rush for over 1,000 yards in a season.
-Settle was the running backs coach for the University of Kentucky.
 Settle was a founding member of the Pi Nu chapter of Alpha Phi Alpha fraternity.